usmc0341/availa-buddy/README.md

 # availa-buddy

 This script checks a user's availability and scheduled events for a certain number of forecasted days.
-It uses the 'icalBuddy' command line utility to fetch this information from the user's calendar in the calendar.app on MacOS. availa-buddy checks all calendars and account calendars set up in the calendar app.
+It uses the 'icalBuddy' command line utility to fetch this information from the user's calendars in the calendar.app on MacOS. availa-buddy checks all local and account synced calendars set up on your mac.
 To view calendars open the calendar app, and from the title bar select Calendar > settings > general > default settings.
-This will show all calendars for all accounts synced on your mac calendar.

 ## Getting Started